cpaterno/csc-212-s18/lab-04/readme.md

 The goal of the lab is to get a hands-on look at algorithm complexity, which will be accomplished by benchmarking three different implementations of the Maximum Subarray Sum algorithm for different input sizes, and printing a table of the results to the console.

+## The Starter Code

+The starter code for this lab is available in the link `lab4.cc` above.
+This code contains five functions which you will use: `max_sub_slow`, `max_sub_faster`, `max_sub_fastest`, `gen_rand_list`, and `delete_list`.
+The first three need not actually be called directly, as the starter code contains a way to call each function from a function array, but you may use them instead if you wish.

 ## Compiling

-Ensure that your terminal is in the same directory as the .cpp or .cc files and then compile your program using the command:           g++ -g -std=c++11 NAMEofFILE.cpp -o NAMEofFILE
+Ensure that your terminal is in the same directory as the .cpp or .cc files and then compile your program using the command:           g++ -g -std=c++11 NAMEofFILE.cc -o NAMEofFILE
 *Replace NAMEofFILE with the name of the file you are trying to compile* Also notice the -std=c++11 flag The program should compile without errors.